M24M27/DipRep/README.md

 ## Usage
 1. Clone this repository and navigate to the repository folder.
-2. Make the script executable by running `chmod +x script_name.sh`.
+2. Make the script executable by running `chmod +x DipRep.sh`.
-3. Execute the script by running `./script_name.sh`.
+3. Execute the script by running `./DipRep.sh`.
 4. Follow the prompts to clone the desired repository.

 ## Note